Sophie Luise of Württemberg: Early life

-Sophie Louise was Princess of Württemberg by birth, as the fifth child and eldest daughter of Eberhard III, Duke of Württemberg and Wild- und Rheingräfin Anna Catharina of Salm-Kyrburg (1614-1655).
+Sophie Louise was Princess of Württemberg by birth, being the fifth child and eldest daughter of Eberhard III, Duke of Württemberg and Wild- und Rheingräfin Anna Catharina of Salm-Kyrburg (1614–1655).

 Marriage and issue

 Sophie Louise married Christian Ernst, Margrave of Brandenburg-Bayreuth (6 August 1644 - 20 May 1712), who had lost his first wife Erdmuthe Sophie of Saxony the year before.
 The marriage was celebrated in Stuttgart on 8 February 1671.

 Sophie Louise and Christian Ernst had six children of which only three survived infancy: